Renee Hill, providing customers with solutions

-Put simply, a smart meter is a digital meter located at your home or business that measures the amount of electricity used virtually in real-time.
+Put simply, a smart meter is a digital meter located at your home or business that measures the amount of electricity you’re using, almost in real-time.

-Unlike a traditional electricity meter, a smart meter digitally reads and stores the electricity usage over short intervals, typically every 30 minutes, and then remotely sends this information to energy distributors and retailers every day.
+Unlike a traditional electricity meter, a smart meter digitally reads and stores data about electricity usage over short intervals, typically every 30 minutes, and then remotely sends it to energy distributors and retailers every day.
 Smart meters allow two-way communication between the meter and the central system.

-The energy retailer can then pass this information on to the consumer, providing some real-time energy data to inform their energy usage.
+We can then pass this information on to the consumer, providing some real-time energy data to inform your energy usage.

 Smart meter technology will help you to remotely switch off your appliances before you arrive home so your house can be cool in summer and warm in winter.